|

 was incredible.

-This is the first Tribe session I've been to exploring feelings of lightness, happiness, and joy.
+This is the first Tribe session I've been to exploring feelings of

 Thanks,